Donate

 Patient navigation was founded at the New York’s Harlem Hospital Center by Dr. Harold Freeman to improve cancer mortality rates among the poor and underserved in New York.
 Patient navigators work one-on-one with patients to develop solutions to overcome financial, logistical, cultural, or social barriers throughout their cancer journey.

 In our patient navigation programme, we ensure treatment continuity and improvement in survivorship by removing barriers to access and care.
-By systematically removing the barriers to timely healthcare access and ensuring that patients are supported throughout the care continuum, the proportion of patients with early stage breast cancer outcomes improved from 6% to 41%, and the 5-year survival rates rapidly increased from 39% to 70%.
-So far, in our demonstration project in collaboration with Hospital Tengku Ampuan Rahimah in Klang, we have shown that patient navigation reduces the barriers to care and improves the patient adherence to therapy.
+By systematically removing the barriers to timely healthcare access and ensuring that patients are supported throughout the care continuum, the proportion of patients who received timely diagnosis and timely treatment went up from 70% to more than 90%, and the patients who defaulted treatment went down from 15% to less than 2%.
+Our navigators are now working in one stop centres called Pink Ribbon Centres in 4 state hospitals (Klang, Seremban, Kuching and Kota Kinabalu).

-We are working with the Malaysian Ministry of Health in expanding the programme to other centres in order to improve the Malaysian survivorship of breast cancer.
+We are working with the Malaysian Ministry of Health in expanding the programme to other centres, and we are also working on finding new ways of improving early detection of breast cancer for low-income women, in order to improve the Malaysian survivorship of breast cancer.
+The Navigation Programme was established through funds raised through the Sime Darby Ladies Professional Golf Association (LPGA) tournaments and are now supported by Yayasan PETRONAS and other donors.

 Breast Cancer